Negotiations drag on over 17 missionaries kidnapped in Haiti - NewsBreak

 Christian Aid Ministries said the kidnapped group included six women, six men and five children.
 A sign on the door at the organization’s headquarters in Berlin, Ohio, said it was closed due to the kidnapping situation.

-News of the kidnappings spread swiftly in and around Holmes County, Ohio, hub of one of the largest populations of Amish and conservative Mennonites in the United States, said Marcus Yoder, executive director of the Amish & Mennonite Heritage Center in nearby Millersburg, Ohio.Strikers protest Haiti’s lack of security after kidnappings
+News of the kidnappings spread swiftly in and around Holmes County, Ohio, hub of one of the largest populations of Amish and conservative Mennonites in the United States, said Marcus Yoder, executive director of the Amish & Mennonite Heritage Center in nearby Millersburg, Ohio.Southwest Airlines: We won’t put unvaccinated workers on unpaid leave

 Christian Aid Ministries is supported by conservative Mennonite, Amish and related groups that are part of the Anabaptist tradition.